 - During the Chinese New Year, people often greet each other by shouting “auspicious phrases” thought to bring luck, like “gōng xǐ fā cái,” which translates to “Congratulations and be prosperous.”
 Children sometimes use the following variant of this greeting when they are feeling cheeky: “gōng xǐ fā cái, hóng bāo ná lái.”
 That means “Congratulations and be prosperous, now give me a red envelope!”

-You can find out more about Chinese New Year in our post from 2013, written by one of our translators in Beijing
+You can find out more about Chinese New Year traditions in an article written by one of our translators in Beijing